Welcomes Theatre Yes as a Company in Residence

 Theatre Yes’s Artistic Director and Producer Heather Inglis says: “We’re delighted by the challenge and opportunity the Citadel has presented to us to build a new large-scale theatrical offering that uses the architecture of their iconic building to create an enveloping theatrical adventure.

-Nov 24th – Dec 4th Theatre Yes presented ANXIETY pan-Canadian collaboration between seven small-scale, experimental theatre companies to create a found-space, immersive production, which explored the nature of our angst in the digital world.
+Nov 24th – Dec 4th 2017 Theatre Yes presented ANXIETY pan-Canadian collaboration between seven small-scale, experimental theatre companies to create a found-space, immersive production, which explored the nature of our angst in the digital world.
 Theatre Yes approached six small-scale theatres, from across the country representing a variety of regions and artistic practices to participate.
 Each collaborating partner contributed a 10-minute, immersive performance-installation piece that examines anxiety, its mechanisms and how it shapes our lives.
 Thanks and ever thanks to our artistic collaborators Northern Light Theatre from (Edmonton), Theatre Skam (Victoria) and Outside the March (Toronto), LoHiFi Production (Halifax) and Curtain Razors (Regina) add Théâtre à corps perdus (Montreal).
-Heartfelt thanks to the EVERYONE who donated to our GO FUND ME campaign, billeted and drove artists, drove and arranged buses, worked front of house, and the oh-so-many people who lent us things and went above and beyond to make it happen.
+ANXIETY will be featured in an upcoming issue of Canadian Theatre Review – Canada’s foremost theatre magazine.

 ANXIETY IN THE MEDIA